ebzzry/ebzzry.github.io/en/fkd/reflections.md

   acquainted with.<br>

-- I speak Ilocano to my parents, Filipino to my countrymen, English to my associates, Esperanto to my friends, and Lisp to my computer.<br>

 - If life is a big game, it can be surmised that everything is some kind of entertainment.<br>